elidub/equiv-neural-rendering/blogpost.md

 By keeping a constant number of images, we start with one scene and produce a large amount of views for it.
 The total number of images is always 100.000 and we conducted experiments with 1, 2, 5 and 10 scenes, dividing the number of views equally among them.
 The total number of 100.000 training images is of the same order as our rotation-only and translation-only datasets.
 When creating each scene, we keep certain camera angle patches separate to test the quality of the rendered image and the transformations applied to it.
 This way we make sure to test our approach in a novel view that the model has not seen during training.

-The figs below showcase the results of training a model in one scene only.
-The training data is 100.000 images of the same chair, with a patch of angles left out.
-The test image below is part of these test angles.
+Figure 15 showcases the results of training a model in one scene only.
+The training and validation data consists 100.000 images of the same chair, with a patch of angles left out.

 <p align="center">
    <img src="src/imgs/gifs/one_rot.gif"  width = 200>